shchuko/acurite-bridge/README.md

 # Acurite 5n1 -> Weather Services Forwarder

-Receives Acurite 5n1 station measurements and uploads them to multiple weather services.
+Receives AcuRite 5n1 Weather Station measurements and uploads them to multiple weather services.

 * [How to assemble](#assemble).
 * [How to configure data export](#configuring-data-export).